the-augmented-leadership-manifesto/the-augmented-leadership-manifesto.github.io/README.md

 # The Augmented Leadership Manifesto

-## We developed Augmented Leadership as a framework for governance and decision-making.
+### Augmented Leadership has been developed as a framework for governance and decision-making.

 **The Manifesto forms the backbone.**